OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection.md

   <img src="../../assets/Installer_Image_2b_C1.png" width="900">
 </p>

-Notes : For this application, the default database name will be 'opshub' and 'reportsdb'.
+Notes : For this application, the default database name will be `opshub` and `reportsdb`.

 ## Installation with Oracle

 Select Oracle Database Type

 - CDB or Container Database refers to the multitenant architecture in Oracle.
 CDB type was introduced with Oracle 12c version.
-User can use the instructions given in the following screenshot to find out whether your Oracle database type is CDB or not.**
+User can use the instructions given in the following screenshot to find out whether your Oracle database type is CDB or not.
 - The user must select the connection type based on the oracle configuration used to connect the above selected database type.
-It can be either SID or Service name.**
+It can be either **SID** or **Service name**.
 <p align="center">
   <img src="../../assets/Installer_Image_4Ob.png" width="900">
 </p>